 The Standard Deviation value (3) measures variation in the dataset.
 A low value indicates that the data points tend to be close to the mean; a high value indicates that the data points are spread over a wider range of values.

-!!! info “Availability information” The standard deviation calculation for these scatter plots is only displayed for On-Premise AI Cluster, Private AI Cloud, and Hybrid AI Cloud users with version 5.3 or later.
+The standard deviation calculation for these scatter plots is only displayed for Self-Managed AI Platform users with version 5.3 or later.

 Plot and graph actions¶

-The Residuals plots and graphs have multiple actions available, including data selection, export, scaling, and zoom.
+The Residuals plots and graphs have multiple actions available, including data selection, data slices, export, and settings.

 Below each scatter plot, the Data Selection dropdown allows you to switch between data sources.
 Choose between Validation, Cross Validation, or Holdout data.